Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 - [ ] **M2053**: Parameters or properties that can only accept one value *MUST* be marked as "required" and they *MUST* have an "enum" array constraint with one valid value in it.

-- [ ] **M2054**: Every swagger spec *MUST* have a "securityDefinitions" object accurately defined.
-An example can be found over [here](https://github.com/Azure/azure-rest-api-specs/blob/master/arm-analysisservices/2016-05-16/swagger/analysisservices.json#L26).

-- [ ] **M2055**: An operationId in the swagger spec *MUST NOT* be split by more than one underscore.
-Please use the "tags" array for adding extra names.

 - [ ] **M2056**: If the service (in Azure) only supports PATCHING tags on a Resource in the PATCH operation and has a PUT on the same resource which is named as "CreateOrUpdate", then it *MUST NOT* expose the "PATCH" operation in the swagger spec.

-- :white_check_mark: **M2057**: A Sku object must have a property 'name' of type 'string'.
-It may also have the following properties: 'tier', 'size','family' and 'capacity'.

-- :white_check_mark: **M2058**: Paths in x-ms-paths must overload a normal path in the paths section, i.e. a path in the x-ms-path must either be same as a path in the paths section or a path in the paths sections followed by additional parameters.

-- :white_check_mark: **M2060**: x-ms-pageable operations must have a 200 response defined.
-Implemented as rule "PageableExtensionRule".

-- :white_check_mark: **M2061**: URLs should have parameterized resource type values instead of defaults.
-Implemented as rule "ProvidersPathValidation" in which all odd positions in the URL path followed by ```providers/providersNamespace``` are considered as resource type values
-- :white_check_mark: **M2062**: ARM specifications PUT operations return resource models.
-Validation rule "PutResponseResourceValidation" validates that these response models have the ```x-ms-azure-resource``` extension set to true.
-- :white_check_mark: **M2063**: Operation Id Nouns must not be named the same as any of the model definition names in the spec.
-Nouns should instead be expressed in their plural forms in the OperationId.
-Implemented as "OperationIdNounPluralizedFormValidation"
-- :white_check_mark: **M2064**: A long running PUT operation's 200/201 response MUST reference a model schema.

 ### SHOULD

 - [ ] **S2000**: If a parameter or a model property indicates that it is some "kind/type" of an artifact that can have a value from set of possible values, then it *SHOULD* have an `"enum": ["Array of possible values"]` constraint on that entity.
 It *MUST* also use the ["x-ms-enum"](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/swagger-extensions.md#x-ms-enum) extension.
 If creating an enum is not possible, then the values need to be documented in description.
 If the number of allowed values is huge, add a link to some kind of external documentation in the description, where those values are defined.

-- [ ] **S2001**: If a model is nested more than one level deep then ["x-ms-client-flatten"](https://github.com/Azure/autorest/tree/master/docs/extensions#x-ms-client-flatten) extension *MUST* be applied.
-This is mostly applicable while defining Resource Models in Azure Resource Manager where Resource Provider specific properties are present inside the "properties" property bag.
-TODO: *SHOULD* or a *MUST*?
-Exception if the model has a polymorphic discriminator.

 - [ ] **S2002**: Parameters that are common to most of the operations (example: resourceGroupName) *SHOULD* be defined in the global parameters section and they *MUST* have the extension `"x-ms-parameter-location": "method"` applied on them.
 This will make sure that they do not end up being properties on the generated client.

 - [ ] **S2002**: Property `"name"`of the `"Resource"` model *SHOULD NOT* be required and it must be marked as readOnly.
 The name of the Resource is specified as a path parameter.
 There is no need to require the customer to specify it in the body parameter as well.

 - [ ] **S2003**: If a swagger specification has a "fully" pageable operation and a "single-page" only operation then the generated code in C# will generate Page1.cs and Page.cs.
 They will differ on nextLink.
 To avoid this it is best advised that all the operations *SHOULD* defined as "fully" pageable in the specification.

-- [ ] **S2004**: Produces and Consumes global arrays *SHOULD* have "application/json" as the supported MIME-TYPE.
-If the operation needs to have a different one then it can override it.

 ## Operational - Swagger Checklist ##